 Many MLMs claim that they’re different from everyone else, but in many decades of research and reporting on over 600 MLMs, industry watchdogs such as Robert L. FitzPatrick, Jon M. Taylor, and The Finance Guy have never encountered a single MLM where more than 1% of participants made a profit.
 The MLM business model is less profitable than illegal pyramid schemes, where about 90% of participants lose money.
 In fact, you have a bigger chance of profiting by gambling on roulette in Las Vegas.

 And if you think that MLM investments are so low that even if you lose it all it’s not a big deal, that may be true for people who get out within the first few months, but those who stay with the scheme for years lose jaw-dropping amounts of money.
 Former distributors and family members of active distributors report that many end up with thousands of dollars in credit card debt and depleted college funds.
-Some have to downsize, or move in with other family members because they can’t keep paying the mortgage.
+Some had to downsize their home, or move in with other family members because they couldn’t keep up with mortgage payments.

 Yes it’s risky to start a business, but at least there’s a realistic chance of succeeding.
 With an MLM, you’re practically guaranteed to fail.